greymatter-io/helm-charts/docs/Deploy with Minikube.md

 ## Configuration

 Our Helm charts can be overridden by custom YAML files that are chained together during install.
-We've provided three examples:
+We've provided two templates:

 - [greymatter.yaml](../greymatter.yaml) provides a primary set of overrides
 - [greymatter-secrets.yaml](../greymatter-secrets.yaml) provides a separate set of overrides specifically for passwords, secrets, and other sensitive data